VA Loans After Bankruptcy And Foreclosure Versus Other Mortgages

 - There is a 7 year waiting period after foreclosure to qualify for a conventional loan

-- However, with deed in lieu of foreclosure and short sale, a home buyer can qualify for a conventional loan after a 4 year waiting period with 5% down payment
+However, with a deed in lieu of foreclosure and short sale, a home buyer can qualify for a conventional loan after a 4 year waiting period with a 5% down payment.

 Mortgage Part Of Bankruptcy

 Fannie Mae recently changed its rules for homebuyers who had a foreclosure part of their Chapter bankruptcy.

 - Borrowers who had mortgage part of Chapter 7 bankruptcy, the waiting period to qualify for a conventional loan is 4 years from the date of the bankruptcy discharge date